fprisse/Digital_for_Industry/_posts/2018-07-10-asset-performance-management-introduction.markdown

 Good thing about running real live data through these registries is that faulty entries become very apparent.
 In fact there are APM solution providers that have (partly) automated the work flow for correcting anomalies.

-### 3.4 Predictive Analysis Workbench
+### 3.4 Predictive Analysis workbench to flesh out complex relations
 - Tools to build predictive models
-- Correlation, Regression & Clustering
+- Correlation, regression & clustering
-- Exportable Probality Models
+- Exportable probability models

 Image: Example of analytical toolbox - IBM - Predictive Solutions
 ![Example of Analytical Toolbox by IBM](https://fprisse.github.io/Digital_for_Industry/images/IBM_prescriptive_Maintenance.PNG)